MicrosoftDocs/win32/desktop-src/DirectShow/iamtimelinetrans-setcutpoint.md

-﻿---
+---
-Description: 'The SetCutPoint method sets the time at which the transition cuts from one source to the next, if the transition is rendered as a cut.' ms.assetid: '2660f4a8-e249-45d7-8866-02a9f2ef52b8'
+Description: The SetCutPoint method sets the time at which the transition cuts from one source to the next, if the transition is rendered as a cut. ms.assetid: 2660f4a8-e249-45d7-8866-02a9f2ef52b8
-title: 'IAMTimelineTrans::SetCutPoint method'
+title: IAMTimelineTransSetCutPoint method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # IAMTimelineTrans::SetCutPoint method